|Dez Bryant points to the sky after scoring a touchdown for his late father.|

 |Martin St. Louis|

 Martin St. Louis is a household when it comes to hockey.
 Now retired, Marty was one of the best players of his time.
 He won multiple individual awards (including an MVP and scoring titles) as well as a Stanley Cup and Olympic gold medal.
 His path to success was not an easy one, as his size was seen as an issue to many in the hockey world.
 However, St. Louis defied the odds and pretty much won everything one could hope for in a hockey career.
-This can all be attributed to Martin's work ethic, strength and perseverance which he put on display for all of us on Mother's Day in 2014.
+This can all be attributed to Martin's work ethic, strength and perseverance which was on display Mother's Day in 2014.
 Just days after suddenly losing his mom, Martin scored a big goal for the New York Rangers in a must-win game for the team.
 With Martin's family was in attendance, the Rangers went on to win the game.
 They eventually won the series and as fate would have it met the Montreal Canadiens in the next round of the playoffs.
-This gave St. Louis the opportunity to be close to home during this tough time while also being able to continue playing hockey.
-Moments like these make for a feel good story and show how the hockey gods can work in magical ways.
+This gave the French-Canadian an opportunity to be close to home during this tough time while also being able to continue playing hockey.
+Moments like this make for a feel good story and show how the hockey gods can work in magical ways.

 |Favre during his memorable Monday Night game.|

 Many people look up to professional athletes based on their accomplishments and record breaking performances.
 However, if there is ever a time to look up to them it is when they are at their lowest.
-When someone can come out of a tough situation like the athletes mentioned in this post, it gives us all hope that we can overcome our own struggles.
+When someone can come out of a tough situation, it gives us all hope that we can overcome our own struggles.
 This is something that can be applied not only to sports, but in everyday life as well.